 The SBIC license allows our SBIC subsidiary to obtain leverage by issuing SBA-guaranteed debentures, subject to the issuance of a capital commitment by the SBA and other customary procedures.
-SBA-guaranteed debentures are non-recourse, interest-only debentures with interest payable semi-annually and have a ten year maturity.
+SBA-guaranteed debentures are non-recourse, interest only debentures with interest payable semi-annually and have a ten year maturity.
 The principal amount of SBA-guaranteed debentures is not required to be paid prior to maturity but may be prepaid at any time without penalty.
-The interest rate of SBA-guaranteed debentures is fixed on a semi-annual basis at a market-driven spread over U.S. Treasury Notes with 10-year maturities.
+The interest rate of SBA-guaranteed debentures is fixed at the time of issuance at a market-driven spread over U.S. Treasury Notes with 10-year maturities.

 SBA regulations currently limit the amount that our SBIC subsidiary may borrow to a maximum of \$150 million when it has at least \$75 million in regulatory capital, receives a capital commitment from the SBA and has been through an examination by the SBA subsequent to licensing.
-As of March 31, 2011, our SBIC subsidiary had \$75 million in regulatory capital.
-The SBA has issued a capital commitment to our SBIC subsidiary in the amount of \$150 million, and \$138.3 million of SBA debentures were outstanding as of March 31, 2011. \$73.0 million of these debentures bear interest at a rate of 3.50% per annum, including the SBA annual charge of 0.285%, and \$65.3 million of these debentures bear interest at a rate of 4.369% per annum, including the SBA annual charge of 0.285%.
+As of September 30, 2011, our SBIC subsidiary had \$75 million in regulatory capital.
+The SBA has issued a capital commitment to our SBIC subsidiary in the amount of \$150 million, and \$150.0 million of SBA debentures were outstanding as of September 30, 2011 that had a fair value of \$102.0 million.
+These debentures bear interest at a weighted average interest rate of 3.567% (excluding the SBA annual charge), as follows: